qcif/openstack-dip-sg/README.md

 the previous IP address stored in the log file.
 The log file can be changed with the `--log` option.

+If the utility is used to manage security groups in different projects with different ports, use a different log file for each.
+Otherwise, the first project will update the log file, and subsequent projects will not get updated (since the IP address would be the same).

 ### Forcing updates

 An update can be forced by using the `--force` option.